MCYP-UniversidadReyJuanCarlos/20-21_rodego/README.md

 docker-compose run --rm cli
 ```

+also you could execute the start.sh file within the project folder.

 ## Basic usage

 Once the tool is running you can choose between one of the next options: